Hendrix-CS/csci320/projects/webserver.md

 those same bytes to the client.
 Add a command-line flag (`-s`) to switch streaming on.
 In the absence of the flag, it should read the entire file into RAM and then send it.

+### Streaming perofrmance

+Measure the performance of `webserver` with streaming activated.
+In an evaluation document, record the performance of the baseline and the streaming server.
+Then analyze the extent to which streaming was (or was not) helpful.

 ## Step 9: Caching

 As reading from disk is time consuming, potential speedup gains may be had by caching frequently